 A. Website Visitors

-Keep track of all the visitors to the website; this will help determine which ones are new customers and how many come back often.
+Keep track of all website visitors; this will help determine which ones are new customers and how many come back often.

 B. Conversion To Customers